qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/ebi-submission.rst

 this repository will provide you with a unique identifier for your study, which is generally a requirement for publication.

-EBI/ENA requires a give set of column fields to describe your samples and experiments, for more information visit :doc:`prepare-templates` and pay most attention to EBI required fields, without these Qiita Admins will not be able to submit.
+EBI/ENA requires a given set of column fields to describe your samples and experiments, for more information visit :doc:`prepare-templates` and pay most attention to EBI required fields, without these Qiita Admins will not be able to submit.
 If you want to submit your data or need help send an email to `qiita.help@gmail.com <qiita.help@gmail.com>`__.